-Please sign up for the Downtown Transportation Plan email list to receive updates on the project and how to get involved in upcoming events.
+Please sign up for the Downtown Transportation Plan email list to receive updates on the project and how to get involved in upcoming consultation through implementation of the Plan.
 CLICK HERE TO SUBSCRIBE!

-The City is embarking on the Downtown Transportation Plan to address safety, livability and connectivity in the community.
-The strategic plan, including a design for the future Agnes Street Greenway, Bicycle Network Design Guidelines, Development Servicing Plan, and Traffic Calming Plan, will build upon known issues and challenges, include all modes of travel, and priority areas important to the community.
+The City embarked on the Downtown Transportation Plan to address safety, livability and connectivity in the community.
+The strategic plan, including a design for the future Agnes Street Greenway, updated Bicycle Network for the Downtown, and key directions for all transportation networks within the neighbourhood.

 Transportation Plan Area

 Three phases of engagement were planned to connect with the community to help shape how people move around the neighbourhood.
 The work kicked off in November 2017 and ran into mid-2020.